usmc-Blockhead/usmc-Blockhead/README.md

 - 🔭 I’m currently working on **My Bootcamp Honors Project - My_Budget App**

-- 🌱 I’m currently attending NuCamp on the Full Software Engineering path to learn all the above
+- 🌱 I’m currently attending NuCamp Coding Bootcamp on the Full Software Engineering path.

 - 🌱 I’m currently learning **DevOps and Cloud computing**

-- 👯 I’m looking to collaborate on **A full use Bug tracker**
+- 👯 I’m looking to collaborate on **A full use Bug and Issue tracker**

 - 🤝 I’m looking for help with **New projects and getting them off the ground**

-- 👨‍💻 All of my projects are available at [https://github.com/usmc-Blockhead?tab=repositories](https://github.com/usmc-Blockhead?tab=repositories)
+- 👨‍💻 All of my projects are available at [https://github.com/usmc-Blockhead](https://github.com/usmc-Blockhead?tab=repositories)

 - 💬 Ask me about **Anything, I love to help**

 - 📫 How to reach me **jaysplaypen@gmail.com** or here on GitHub

-- 📄 Know about my experiences [https://zety.com/profile/christa-cooper](https://zety.com/profile/christa-cooper)
+- 📄 Learn about my experiences from my Resume [https://zety.com/profile/christa-cooper](https://zety.com/profile/christa-cooper)

 - 📄 Here is the link to my current certificates https://usmc-blockhead.github.io/certificates/